AdventuresInMinecraft/AdventuresInMinecraft.github.io/help_mac.md

  * [Java needs to be updated](#javaneedsupdating)
  * [StartServer.command can't be opened ... unidentified developer](#servercannotbeopened)

+If your issue isn't answered here, please visit the [Adventures In Minecraft Forum](http://www.stuffaboutcode.com/p/adventures-in-minecraft-forum.html) and create a new post.

 ## To use Java you need to install a JDK  <a id="installjdk"></a>

 When starting the Minecraft Server, you receive the message `To use the "java" command-line tool you need to install a JDK` - this is because the Java Development Kit (JDK) isn't install on your Mac.